a-anjos/python-opencv/README.md

 # python-opencv
-Cheatsheet for OpenCV 4.x (Python)
+Cheat sheet for OpenCV 4.x (Python)

 The objective of this cheat sheet is not to exhaustively list all possible available OpenCV functions.
 The objective is to provide a quick reference for some of the most used operations.